Walter-Gaitan/knowledge-base/_posts/2025-07-22-lms-qa-assistant.md

 - Confirm the correct college name and logo appear on the syllabus.

-- Check the document’s file name.
-It should follow this format:
-  `ClassCode.Section.Term.Instructor` (e.g., `CL820.01.2021F.SD Lane`)

 - Test all links in the syllabus.
   - All hyperlinks must be functional.